Practical AI setup for brokers

 Start with one workflow and clear guardrails.

 Tell us where inbox noise, document prep, CIM updates, or follow-up work is slowing the office down.
-We will help decide whether a bounded workbench starter is a fit before asking you to change how the whole team works.
+We will help decide whether a bounded first AI workflow is a fit before asking you to change how the whole team works.

-Tell us the workflow where AI could prove value fastest, and we will help decide whether a bounded workbench starter is a fit.
+Tell us the workflow where AI could prove value fastest, and we will help decide whether a bounded first AI workflow is a fit.